 4) Regularly calculate Sdropout to follow its development over time.

-5) Take actions if Sdropout increases to improve the dropout rate.
+5) Take actions if Sdropout increases to decrease the dropout rate.

 Several parties, e.g. relevant school authorities, should collaborate to use the NORDIC model.
-Subsequently, the dropout rate and the qualification age can easily be improved in nations where the NORDIC model is applied.
+Subsequently, the dropout rate and the qualification age can easily be lowered in nations where the NORDIC model is applied.

 3.7.
 Case Study: Application of the NORDIC Model to Swedish Education in 2018